 We are hoping to find skilled and willing volunteers to help with the volunteering opportunities below, supporting the wider work of the Hospice of St Francis and enabling us to deliver excellent services to all.
-If any of the roles below are of interest to you, please complete and return the volunteer Application Form.

 The Fundraising Team would love to hear from anyone who can help out a few times each year:

 - Taking over a Homebox or Tub collection - volunteers collect home-boxes or tubs from Hospice supporters or groups within their local community, and bring these to the Hospice or one of our shops.
 Contact our Community Fundraising team for more information on where you could help: 01442 869555

 - Assisting with events - putting up signs and posters in advance, marshalling during the event.
 Events volunteers and marshals help to run and structure the events better, keep participants safe and allow us to continue to raise money for our care services.

 - Providing occasional support for fetes and stalls - raising awareness of the work of the Hospice is just as valuable as fundraising.
 With volunteers attending events on our behalf, we are reaching more people and helping the community to understand how the Hospice can help them.